 For breakfast, stop by Batter and Berries.
 The beloved brunch spot in Lincoln Park is known for their French toast flights and BYOB policy.
 Another favorite is Sweet Maple Café in Little Italy, a ‘40s-era diner with some of the best biscuits in town.
 And the signature dish at Chicago’s Home of Chicken & Waffles is a must-try.

 Try the Sunday buffet at Vee Vee’s African Restaurant to sample authentic dishes like jollof rice, yam and eggs, and roasted plantains.
 Dig into heaping portions of Ethiopian cuisine at Demera Restaurant in Uptown.
-Or head to One Eleven Food Hall in Pullman, where you can try a variety of Black-owned restaurants under one roof.
+Or head to Lexington Betty in Pullman, where you can try some of the city’s most acclaimed barbecue.

 Luella’s Southern Kitchen is known for having some of the best fried chicken in the city, plus all your favorite comfort food sides.
 If you’re looking for something a bit refined, Virtue in Hyde Park serves elevated versions of traditional southern recipes.
 Finally, satisfy your sweet tooth at Southern-style bakeshop Brown Sugar Bakery.